What is Exploring?

 the eighth grade) and up until their 21st birthday.
-Advisors are selected by the Gardner Police
+Members in this part of the program, are different

 then to become responsible and caring adults.
 Explorers are ready to investigate

 Explorers are based on a unique and dynamic relationship between youth and the Gardner Police Department.

 Departments or agencies initiate an Explorer post by matching their people and program resources to

 the interests of young people in the community.
 The result is a program

 of activities that help youth pursue their interest in law enforcement and let it grow and develop.

 Exploring's Five Areas of Emphasis

-- Developing leadership skills to fulfill our responsibilities
+- Developing leadership skills to fulfill

 - Providing exposure to different leadership traits

-- Developing potential contacts that may broaden
+- Developing potential contacts that may broaden employment options

-- Developing physical
+- Developing physical and mental fitness

 positive social interaction

-the skill and desire to help others
+the skill and desire to help other

 - Gaining a keen respect for the basic rights of others